petar-m/EventBrokerSlim/README.md

     });
 ```

 Registered delegate must return a `Task`.
 Delegate can have 0 to 16 parameters.
-All of them will be resolved from dedicated container scope and passed when the delegate is invoked.
+All of them will be resolved from DI container scope and passed when the delegate is invoked.
 There are few special cases of optional parameters managed by `EventBroker` (without being registered in DI container):
-- `TEvent`  - an instance of the event being handled - this should match the type of the event the delegate was registered for.
+- `TEvent`  - an instance of the event being handled.
+Should match the type of the event the delegate was registered for.
 - `IRetryPolicy` - the instance of the retry policy for the handler (see [Retries](#retries) section).
 - `CancellationToken` - the `EventBroker` cancellation token.
 - `INextHandler` - used to call the next wrapper in the chain or the handler if no more wrappers available (see below).